mighdoll/wgsl-linker/packages/mini-parse/Parsing-README.md

 In unusual cases, it can be handy to choose the next parser based on information outside the grammar itself.
-For example, to handle an `#ifdef` style preprocessor, the parsing proceeds diferrently depending on whether the `#ifdef` is true or false, and information outside the source text may be required to decide.
+For example, to handle an `#ifdef` style preprocessor, the parsing proceeds differently depending on whether the `#ifdef` is true or false, and information outside the source text may be required to decide.
 If you want to check a runtime dictionary to decide which parser to use for the next tokens, than `.toParser` is of use.